sengteamA/farm2/README.md

 1. Extract .zip archive to get the "farm" directory.

-2. Open Eclipse and create a new empty Java project into a new workspace.
-   Use File > New > Java Project.

-3. Right click on the source folder (in the Package Explorer view) and click Import... > General > File System, then choose the "farm" directory that was extracted earlier.

-4. The source code will be accessible in the "./src/" subdirectory.
-   You can also access the tests, which are in "./tests/", and the Javadoc documentation, which is in "./doc/".
+2. The "farm" directory is already an Eclipse project!
+Go to File > Import...
+   > Existing Projects into Workspace and select the "farm" directory as the root directory.

+3. After pressing Finish, you should be able to see three folders: "src", which contains the source code; "test", which contains the JUnit tests; and "doc", which contains the Javadoc documentation.

-This has been tested with Java 11 JDK.
+This has been tested with Java 11 JDK in the Erskine labs, with Eclipse 2019-09.

 ## How to build the source code